awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 `GPUReservation`
 The percentage of total available GPUs that are reserved by running tasks in the cluster\.
-Cluster GPU reservation is measured as the number of GPUs reserved by Amazon ECS tasks on the cluster, divided by the total number of GPUs that was available on all of the GPU\-enabled container instances in the cluster\.
+Cluster GPU reservation is measured as the number of GPUs reserved by Amazon ECS tasks on the cluster, divided by the total number of GPUs that was available on all of the container instances with GPUs in the cluster\.
 Only container instances in `ACTIVE` or `DRAINING` status will affect GPU reservation metrics\.
 Valid dimensions: `ClusterName`\.
 Valid statistics: Average, Minimum, Maximum, Sum, Sample Count\.
 The most useful statistic is Average\.
 Unit: Percent\.